-Figure 83 - Selective Routing Truck Grid
+Figure 82-Selective Routing Truck Grid

-- To select vehicles individually, place a check mark (left click) in the box (left of the Truck ID), or select ALL; check the box located in the very top row (with column headings). - Truck Adjustments enables adjusting vehicle load capacity or adjusting the level at which work rules are filled (default levels = 100%). - Left click and hold to drag the orange slider button to adjust levels {left (-), right (+)}, or

-• Left click once on the red dot and use the keyboard arrow keys (>) to move the slider left or right in small increments.
+- To select vehicles individually, check (left of the Truck ID), or select ALL; check the box located in the very top row (with column headings). - Truck Adjustments enables adjusting vehicle load capacity or adjusting the level at which ٠ work rules are filled (default levels = 100%). - Drag the orange slider button to adjust levels {left (-), right (+)}, or - Click the red dot and use the keyboard arrow keys (>) to move the slider left or right in small increments.